xshartman/automation/README.md

 # Automation with Ansible
-standalone (Version 2.9)
+Standalone (Version 2.9)

-Control Server user that was used was: sysop
+Control Server user that was used was: sysop,
-Control Server OS: Ubuntu 20.4
+Control Server OS: Ubuntu 20.4,
 Server Cluster: RedHat (RHEL)

 File stucture and software distribution for Cockroach DB.
 Does not include PKI certificates creation.